nitikshh/university-notes/demo/readme.md

 ### **Summary**

 The data reading mechanism in HDDs relies on electromagnetic induction, converting the magnetic orientation of domains on the platters into electrical signals.
 The combination of ferrite cores, precise head positioning, signal amplification, and digital conversion ensures accurate and reliable retrieval of stored data.
 Understanding this process is essential to appreciate how HDDs achieve high-speed access to large volumes of information.

 ---

-Here’s a university-style write-up for **Topic 5: Data Reading Mechanism (Electromagnetic Induction)** in your assignment style:

----